caoilte/caoilte.github.io/_posts/2014-09-29-bending-jaxb-to-the-will-of-scala-1-of-2.md

 ## The Troubles with Optionals ##

-Martin Krasser's [blog post][krasserm-jaxb] gives a great example of [binding an optional string][krasserm-jaxb-string-option] to a case class but problems emerge when you actually use it.
+Martin also gives a great example of [binding an optional string][krasserm-jaxb-string-option] to a case class but problems emerge when you actually use it.

 ### None Behaviour on Strings ###